BigComputer-Project/SWE-Arena/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0 License.
 See [LICENSE](LICENSE) for more details.
+Any data collected from SWE Arena and open-sourced will be under the Apache 2.0 License.

 ## Citation